10 Aug 2021, last revised 23 Sep 2023

 Newspaper ad - Jun 1899

 The company stated that bottling was the most substantial aspect that extended its reach (1).
-Superior Stock and Ulmer were sold in kegs and bottles, while Export was sold only in bottles (1).
-In Jun 1893, the company announced that Superior Stock can now be purchased in pint bottles, with a 24-bottle case selling for $1.25 (25).
+Superior Stock and Ulmer were sold in kegs and bottles, while Export was only sold in bottles (1).
+In Jun 1893, the company announced that Superior Stock could now be purchased in pint bottles, with a 24-bottle case selling for $1.25 (25).
 By 1899, the company bottled 1,063,452 bottles and thousands of kegs of its number one beer, Superior Stock (1).
 The company had branches and storehouses in Hancock, Calumet, Ishpeming, Eagle Harbor, and Baraga (1).
 In the late 1890s, the embossing on the bottles changed to the script Bosch design.
+In 1902, annual production was about 20,000 barrels (10).

 Aside from brewing, Joseph Bosch was a prominent member of the community.
 He helped to organize the First National Bank of Lake Linden in 1888 and then became its president (2).
 He became a partner in a general merchandise store in Lake Linden, which was purchased from D. W. Sutter in 1885 (5).
 He served as mayor of Lake Linden for four years (5).
 He was known to have a charitable disposition: giving his time freely to worthy enterprises, extending a helping hand to the needy (2), and contributing to the development of Lake Linden and neighboring towns (5).
 He was elected president of the Upper Peninsula Brewers Association in 1905 (35).

 In Dec 1899, the company launched Gilt Edge and marketed it in "clear white bottles" (recognized today as aqua glass).
 In May 1902, the company started to sell Porter in bottles and claimed it equaled any imported brand (34).
+In Jan 1903, the company listed four varieties in a Daily Mining Gazette ad: Superior Stock, Gilt Edge, Ulmer, and Porter (but not Export).
 More beer varieties were marketed in later years.
-In 1902, annual production was about 20,000 barrels (10).

 Newspaper ad - Dec 1899